 Any other matters that may be relevant to the GHG statement, or that the other practitioner wishes to draw to the attention of the engagement team, including exceptions noted in any written representations that the other practitioner requested from the entity.

-The other practitioner’s overall findings, conclusions or opinion.
+The other practitioner’s overall findings, conclusion or opinion.

 Evidence (Ref: Para.
-55(b))
+57(b))